-We decided to take a closer look at these two systems to determine if one is clearly better, or if they were each appropriate to suit different needs.
+We took a closer look at these two systems to determine if one is clearly better, or if they were each appropriate to suit different needs.
 The main questions we will address are:

-- Do water/air flossers work better than regular floss?
+- Do water and air flossers work better than regular floss?

 - Are there significant differences between the Waterpik and Airfloss systems?

 - Is one more effective in removing plaque?

 - Is one easier to use than the other?